 Invest in tech that brings teams together

-Gardner also praises technology’s ability to promote collaboration across organizations, since digital tools—messaging apps, employee experience hubs, survey platforms—have the power to boost productivity, streamline processes, and open up lines of communication (the lack of which, according to a Harvard survey, is what 67% of workers say is the largest obstacle to collaboration).
+Gardner also praises technology’s ability to promote collaboration across organizations, since digital tools—messaging apps, employee experience hubs, survey platforms—have the power to boost productivity, streamline processes, and open up lines of communication (the lack of which, according to a Harvard survey, is what 67% of workers say is the largest obstacle to company collaboration).

 And interestingly, it’s not just traditional offices that can benefit from introducing these new technologies into the workplace.
 Leaders in every industry—from food service to wildlife tourism—can leverage digital communication tools to create a culture of collaboration at work, whether by facilitating instant connections between teams and team members or giving employees access to a searchable archive of information that can be called up at any time by employees new and old.